-Christine has worked for Community Futures for five years, first in Quesnel and now Prince George.
+Christine has worked for Community Futures since 2011, first in Quesnel and now Prince George.
 She completed her Certificate in Post-Compulsory Education at Oxford Brookes University in 2004, and has worked in administration for non-profit organizations for over ten years.
 With a background in Adult Education, Administration and Customer Service, She is the project co-ordinator for Beyond the Market, as well as being responsible for Community Futures' marketing, workshops and events.

 Sherri re-joined the Community Futures Fraser Fort George team in December 2015.
 She is a long time resident of Prince George and a graduate of CNC in Business Management as well as Human Resource Management.
 Sherri has a strong background in the not-for-profit sector specializing in rural community development including small business development.
 Sherri really enjoys working with new entrepreneurs and she facilitates our Self-Employment program and the C-Best program to support clients on their business development and implementation journeys.